Governance & Stakeholders · Multi-Stakeholder Initiative

 The 4C Board

-The 4C Board (since 2017) has an advisory function and supports the management in particular strategic issues.
+The 4C Board (since 2017) has an advisory and strategic decision-making function.
+The 4C Board supports the Management Board in strategic orientation and development of the system, major operational and managerial issues.
 The 4C Board consists of representatives of 4C stakeholder groups (coffee growers, traders, roasters, retailers, brand owners, civil society organizations, research).
 The 4C Board is chaired by an independent Chairperson who is supported by Vice Chairperson.
 Role and responsibilities of the 4C Board, as well as decision-making mechanisms, are transparently described in the 4C Advisory Board By-Law of the 4C Board which is publicly available on the 4C website.
 To get to know the current members of the 4C Board, please click here.

 Stakeholders do have the possibility to engage with 4C by giving feedback to the system through public consultations, directly via email, webforms, over telephone or in person or through the participation at our globally and regionally organized stakeholder conferences.

-4C Services is a member of the Global Coffee Platform (GCP) and custodian of its Baseline Common Code.
+4C Services is a member of the Global Coffee Platform (GCP).
 Additionally, 4C Services is a member of the Technical Committee of GCP and contributes to the Global Coffee Platform with technical input from a certification perspective to processes such as standard development and/or revision and interpretation.
 For further information on 4C memberships and partnerships, please click here.